Kittens can get up to quite a lot of mischief!

 Are there vases or picture frames that could be knocked over?
 Area rugs to be attacked, chewed, and scratched into threads?

-Responsible kitten care also means living in harmony with them!
+Responsible care also means living in harmony with them!

 Put fragile and valuable pieces out of reach, and make sure they don't get naughty with everything else!

-If you see them pursuing an unwanted behavior, see my page on kitten training to learn how to redirect the kittens' behavior.
+If you see them pursuing an unwanted behavior, see the page on kitten training to learn how to redirect the kittens' behavior.

 Even after you have eliminated (or think you did!) all of the potential dangers, please do not leave the kittens unattended in your home!